Academic Affairs Manual (ACD)

 2. The normal term of the elected members of any senate committee shall be two years.
 Membership on a senate committee terminates upon expiration of senate membership.

-1. Senate committees generally will deal with matters of policy which pertain to two or more colleges or schools or to the university as a whole.
+1. senate committees generally will deal with matters of policy that pertain to two or more colleges, schools, campuses, or to the university as a whole

-2. Senate committees may, by majority vote, request the Committee on Committees or the Executive Committee to nominate members of the academic assembly to ad hoc committees for specific tasks.
-Each such committee shall dissolve when its task is completed or it may be dissolved by majority vote of the senate committee that requested its establishment.
+2. senate committees may, by majority vote, request the Committee on Committees or the UAC to nominate members of the Academic Assembly to ad hoc committees for specific tasks

-3. A senate committee may consider matters referred to it by the senate, by members of the Academic Assembly, by the faculties and academic professionals of the colleges or schools, or by other senate committees.
+3. a senate committee may consider matters referred to it by the senate, by the UAC, by members of the Academic Assembly, by the faculties and academic professionals of the colleges or schools, or by other senate committees

-4. Recommendations of a senate committee concerning interpretation of policy may be communicated by the committee to inquiring persons or agencies directly without reference to the senate.
-Such recommendations shall be reported as information items in the committee’s monthly report to the senate.
+4. recommendations of a senate committee concerning interpretation of policy may be communicated by the committee to inquiring persons or agencies directly without consulting the senate.
+Such recommendations shall be reported as information items in the committee’s monthly report to the senate

-5. Recommendations of a senate committee concerning revision of policy or the establishment of new policy shall be made to the senate.
-The senate may approve (by majority vote), amend, or disapprove the recommendation.
-Alternatively, the senate may refer it back to the committee for further consideration or refer it to other committees.
-Approved recommendations shall be sent to the university president by the senate president.
-Recommendations involving change in the constitution or bylaws are treated under Article III of the constitution.
+5. recommendations of a senate committee concerning revision of policy or the establishment of new policy shall be made to the senate as a motion.
+Approved recommendations shall be sent to the university president by the UAC.
+Recommendations involving change in the constitution or bylaws are treated under Article III of the constitution

-6. Each senate committee shall record its activities and compile and send an annual report to the senate president prior to the last meeting of the executive committee scheduled for the academic year.
+6. each senate committee shall provide reports at Senate meetings.
+Each Senate committee shall also record its activities and compile and send an annual report to the UAC prior to the last scheduled meeting of the University Senate for the academic year

 4. Senate committees shall be established by amending this bylaw to include the name and description of the new committee.

-8. The senate, through its officers, shall, at its option, maintain representation on the university standing committees and boards through:
+6. The senate, through its leadership, shall, at its option, maintain representation on university standing committees and boards through:

-2. Each senate committee should maintain liaison with those university standing committees and boards which relate to their mission.
+2. each senate committee should maintain liaison with those university standing committees and boards that relate to their mission.

 1. Membership